 Software: Razer and Logitech tie, Corsair needs work.

-[UPDATE 2016 – to reiterate: Since my original review of the Corsair K95 and the publication of this article, I had the chance to see Corsair’s new software at PAX 2016.
+[UPDATE 2016 – to reiterate: Since my original review of the Corsair K95 and the publication of this article, I had the chance to see Corsair’s new 2016/2017 software.
 Suffice to say they ‘got the message’.
-Their new driver software is significantly improved over what was available when the K95 launched with.]
+Their new driver software is significantly improved over what was available when the K95 launched.]

 Both Razer’s Synapse software and Logitech’s Gaming Software are well-designed, intuitive driver suites that are easy to use and give both products a good ‘out of box’ experience—in other words, hook up your device, install the software, and you’re ready to start playing.